16 min readUpdated Mar 23, 2023

 Build from scratch

 Getting a solution that perfectly matches your needs can seem like a great reason to build your own live chat from scratch.
-But for many teams who do just that, the results too often fail to live up to expectations.
+But for many teams who do just that, the results often fail to live up to expectations.

 Let’s look at what’s involved.
 First, there’s the software engineering side.
 What does it take to architect and develop the code necessary to run a dependable, scalable, and maintainable live chat tool?